comp129/comp55/docs/labs/JavavsCPP.md

 ## Compile Your Files

-Compiling refers to step in turning your code into a program you can excecute on your computer!
+Compiling refers to a step in turning your code into a program you can execute on your computer!
 The way to compile your code also differs between a Java and C++ File

 Say we have 2 files HelloWorld.java and HelloWorld.cpp and both output the phrase "HELLO WORLD"

-To compile and run these files,in the Command Line Terminal go to the direcotry that the file are stored is in you system
+To compile and run these files, in the Command Line Terminal go to the directory that the files are stored in your system
 ```
 cd path/to/your/directory
 ```
 To compile the java code first enter this command

 ```
 javac HelloWorld.java
 ```

 then enter this command to run the file

 ```
 java HelloWorld
 ```

-now with the C++ file enter this command tocompile
+now with the C++ file enter this command to compile

 ```
 g++ HelloWorld.cpp -o HelloWorld
 ```

 now compared to java, the way to run the c++ file will differ between what system you are on

 for example, the run command is

 ```
 ./HelloWorld   # On Unix-based systems
 HelloWorld.exe   # On Windows